white arrow pointing right

 Real Estate

-The region's office vacancy rate rose to 29.8% in June 2025 from 23.6% a year earlier.
-Total office square footage shrank slightly over the same period, while average asking rent edged up to $23.33 per square foot.
+The region's office vacancy rate was over 25% in December 2025, largely unchanged from one year earlier.
+Total office square footage shrank 2.5% over the same period, while average asking rent rose by less than a dollar to $23.79 per square foot.
 Saint John continued to have the lowest gross office rent among New Brunswick cities.

 Commerce

-Active businesses in the region remained stable year-over-year in July at just over 2,900.
-122 businesses opened that month.
-Health care and social assistance, retail trade, and construction had the most businesses with employees in 2024.
+The number of active businesses in Saint John was relatively stable year over year in November 2025 at just under 3,000.
+A total of 123 businesses opened that month.
+Health care and social assistance, retail trade, and construction had the most businesses with employees last year.

 Tourism